 This was truly a most tragic case of a patient surviving a life-saving operation for a condition that is almost universally fatal if left untreated, who then undergoes a 'minor' procedure on the eve of their discharge from hospital 1 week later and dies as a result.
-Mortality for the condition of a conticit dissection is high, with less than 40% of patients making it to a hospital with the appropriate surgical facility, and up to half of those who do make it not surviving.
+Mortality for the condition of aortic dissection is high, with less than 40% of patients making it to a hospital with the appropriate surgical facility, and up to half of those who do make it not surviving.
 The mortality for those who are able to be operated on can be as high as 40%, depending on the experience of the individual surgical units involved.
 This patient received prompt diagnosis, management and early surgical correction of his dissection and both his initial management and documentation were exemplary.
 The patient was in the operating theatre within a couple of hours of confirmation of the diagnosis, survived the surgery despite the usual complication of postoperative coagulopathy, woke without neurological deficit and was able to be extubated within 24 hours.
 The issue in this case revolves around the decision making regarding the treatment of a postoperative right pleural effusion and the communication with the consultant surgeon.

 Firstly, there was the decision to drain at all - the bilateral pleural effusions were not that large in the first place (radiologically estimated at 690 mL on the right and 450 mL on the left).
 It seemed from the notes that the patient was sent to radiology for ultrasound examination and drainage of the effusions should they have been significant enough.
-The patient had been sent for a CT pulmonary angiogram earlier that day to exclude pulmonary embolism as the cause for exertional dyspnee and had received a therapeutic dose of subcutaneous enoxaparin prior to the scan.
-The radiologist correctly declined therapeutic thoracentesis due to the presence of the anticoagulated patient.
+The patient had been sent for a CT pulmonary angiogram earlier that day to exclude pulmonary embolism as the cause for exertional dyspnoea and had received a therapeutic dose of subcutaneous enoxaparin prior to the scan.
+The radiologist correctly declined therapeutic thoracentesis due to the presence of the anticoagulation, and this should have been like a red flag to the medical officers involved.
+Thus, secondly, there was the poor decision to insert the ICC in an anticoagulated patient.
 The medical officers were obviously aware of this potential complication as the consent form acknowledged the possible complication of haemothorax.
-The thoracentesis was apparently undertaken by the resident medical officer under registrar supervision, and appears to have been done following the appropriate that the drainage had been successful.
+The thoracentesis was apparently undertaken by the resident medical officer under registrar supervision, and appears to have been done following the appropriate protocol and caution.
+The result (720 mL haemoserous fluid initially) and the postprocedure CXR seemed to indicate that the drainage had been successful.

 The third breakdown in good management was the slowness in recognising the evolving blood loss and haemothorax.
 The clinical indicators were all there, such as worsening dyspnoea and severe pain, including shoulder tip pain.
 Even the patient's partner, in the open disclosure dialogue document, felt that they "were not listened to", that the response to the patient's severe pain was "too casual" and that the medical staff were too slow to recognise something was wrong.
 These are all valid and pertinent points.
-The fact that the patient developed haemorthagic shock while having the confirmatory CXR in the ED radiology, just 2 hours after the ICC was inserted (and subsequently removed for pain and dyspnoea) points to a lack of good clinical assessment of the patient.
-Surely the indications of massive haemothorax and blood have been obvious.
-Finally, failing to discuss the proposed thoraccentesis with the consultant surgeon was the other major issue.
-It is almost certain that the consultant would not have approved such a procedure, particulty as the effusion was not large and the patient was not large and the patin the patient was not large and the patient was n
+The fact that the patient developed haemorrhagic shock while having the confirmatory CXR in the ED radiology, just 2 hours after the ICC was inserted (and subsequently removed for pain and dyspnoea) points to a lack of good clinical assessment of the patient.
+Surely the indications of massive haemothorax and blood losd and blood losd points to a lack of good clinical assessment of the proposed thoracocentesis with the consultant surgeon was the other major issue.
+It is almost certain that the consultant would not have approved such a procedure, particularly as the effusion was not large and the patient was anticoagulated.